Link-Building Outreach Strategies That Actually Work: A Case Study

 - Write a template email for each category of outreach (also check out our free link-building outreach email templates)

-- Reach out to your contacts using your template emails (making some personalizations in each email to make them unique and relevant for your recipient), noting in your Google Sheet or Excel doc your outreach date
+- Reach out to your contacts using your template emails (making some personalizations in each email to make them unique and relevant for your recipient), noting in your Google Sheet or Excel doc your outreach date.
+This process is often referred to as blogger outreach.

 - Note any replies in your tracking sheet